 Skills mismatch

-Rostering senior staff for tasks that junior staff could handle wastes the pay differential.
-Conversely, rostering undertrained staff leads to productivity losses and potential quality issues that cost more than the wage savings.
+Rostering senior staff for tasks junior staff could handle wastes the pay differential.
+Conversely, rostering undertrained staff leads to productivity losses and quality issues that cost more than the wage savings.

 Minimum engagement waste

 Most awards require minimum engagement periods (typically 3-4 hours for casuals).
 Scheduling someone for 2 hours of actual work means paying for unused time.
-Consolidating tasks or combining with other duties eliminates this waste.
+Consolidating tasks or combining duties eliminates this waste.

 Shift overlap inefficiency

 Excessive overlap between shifts creates periods where more staff are present than needed.
-Some handover time is necessary, but 30-minute overlaps when 10 minutes would suffice adds up across the week.
+Some handover time is necessary, but 30-minute overlaps when 10 minutes would suffice add up across the week.

 Demand-based scheduling

-Start by examining your business data—point-of-sale transactions, foot traffic, call volumes, production output, or whatever metric best represents workload.
+Start by examining your business data — point-of-sale transactions, foot traffic, call volumes, production output, or whatever metric best represents workload.
 Use time and attendance data to break this down by hour of day and day of week to identify patterns.
-Most businesses discover significant variation that their current roster doesn't reflect.
+Most businesses discover significant variation their current roster doesn’t reflect.

 Creating staffing curves